Saving My Heart: Background

 "Saving My Heart" was one of the four songs on the album to be written by the Rabin–Squire faction; the others were "Lift Me Up" (the lead-off single), "Miracle of Life", and "The More We Live", a song co-written by future Yes member Billy Sherwood.
 Three of the four featured Anderson on vocals.

 According to Rabin, the song was originally planned as a collaboration with Supertramp vocalist Roger Hodgson.

 Rabin felt the song, a "pop reggae tune" with a "bluesy guitar solo", did not work as a Yes song, but Anderson disagreed and wanted Yes to perform it.

-Chart performance

-"Saving My Heart" reached number nine on the Billboard Hot Mainstream Rock Tracks chart.
-It did not perform as well as "Lift Me Up", the lead single from Union (which topped the chart for six weeks) but outperformed competing Yes single "Make It Easy", a 1981 song released by Yes's old record label, Atlantic Records, to promote the Yesyears boxed set.
-"Lift Me Up" and "Saving My Heart" were both issued by Arista Records.